Leonard514/CTF-Writeups/CIS_4622_Cheat_Sheet.md

 ### Working with Web Services
 - Once again apache didn't boot.
 I tried making /var/logs/apache2, which made it stop crashing the first time, but there still weren't any files.
 I then purged and reinstalled and couldn't get it to work again
 - You can utilize `wget` to download html files, `curl` to just print them
+- I eventually got it to work out with two Ubuntu 20 VMs

 `python3 -m http.server` starts a server